 What happens after we move-in?

 We have a full day scheduled for the Passport Welcome, and invite you to view a tentative schedule of programs.
-Parents or guardians who accompanied you for move-in are invited to stay for all afternoon sessions, including the Opening Banquet.
+Parents or guardians who accompanied you for move-in are invited to stay for all afternoon sessions, including the Opening Welcome and Lunch.

 What should I pack for Passport?

 For Summer Passport we suggest you bring the following:

 - box fan--the residence hall is not air conditioned

 - comfortable clothing, sneakers--you will be walking around campus quite a bit and the weekend field trips we have planned are active so you'll want to have clothing and shoes that will allow you to move around and be comfortable.

 - bathing suit - we have a beach trip planned, along with an outing to Six Flags